jeswin/nsoap/README.md

 # Function Chaining

 Chained function calls work the same way you expect it to work.
 The following url invokes the getAccounts function on the result of the customer function.
+If the a function returns a Promise (or Future), the Promise is resolved and the subsequent function or object is accessed on the resolved value.

 ```bash
 curl "http://www.example.com/customer(100).getAccounts(2017)"
 #OR